yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Thanks to those changes, `Metroid Prime Remastered` showed that it could be a great PC game.
 If only Nintendo would let it out of its dungeon.

-A common question we get is “will this third party Switch controller work?”
+A common question we get is "will this third party Switch controller work?"
 The short answer is maybe, but the long answer is a bit more complicated.

 According to Nintendo’s API, Joy-Cons have two modes: active and passive.